IOSharper/IWillSpy/README.md

 License
 -------

-ILSpy is distributed under the MIT License.
+IWillSpy is following ILSpy license - MIT License.
 Please see the [About](doc/ILSpyAboutPage.txt) doc for details, as well as [third party notices](doc/third-party-notices.txt) for included open-source libraries.

 How to build